dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 For most problems, the assumption of $\alpha \sim 1$ is satisfactory.
 The rock matrix of tight sandstones and shales may have a Biot coeffiecient as low as $\alpha \sim 0.5$.
-The theory of poroelasticity is covered in the ``Advanced Geomechanics'' course with a brief introduction in Section \ref{sec:poroelasticity}.
+The theory of poroelasticity is covered in the [Advanced Geomechanics](https://dnicolasespinoza.github.io/AdvancedGeomech/) course with a brief introduction in Section \ref{sec:poroelasticity}.

 %\begin{figure}[H] % F F F F F F F F F F F F F F F F F F F
 %\centerline{\includegraphics[scale=0.65]{./Figures/split/4-27.pdf}}